free-drones/rise_drones/doc/source/SEN_API.rst

   }

 **Nack reasons:**
-  - Requester is not the SSS owner
+  - Requester is not the SEN owner
   - Application is not in controls
   - Roll, pitch or yaw is out of range for the gimbal